-The Sony Alpha SLT-A77 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in August 2011 and September 2016.
+The Sony Alpha SLT-A77 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in August 2011 and September 2016.
 The A77 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (A77) and a Four Thirds (E-M1 II) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A77 vs Olympus E-M1 II

 The side-by-side display below illustrates the physical size and weight of the Sony A77 and the Olympus E-M1 II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A77 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (18 percent) than the Sony A77.
 Moreover, the E-M1 II is markedly lighter (22 percent) than the A77.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.